darktable-org/dtdocs/content/darkroom/interacting-with-modules/wavelets.md

 ![wavelets-layer-scale-2](./wavelets/wavelets-layer-scale-2.png#w50)

-At scales #5 and #6 we begin to see larger and larger features
+At scales #5 and #6 we begin to see larger and larger features:

 ![wavelets-layer-scale-5](./wavelets/wavelets-layer-scale-5.png#w50)

 ![wavelets-layer-scale-6](./wavelets/wavelets-layer-scale-6.png#w50)

-By scale #8 we only see very high-level features such as the overall shape of the model's nose, eye and the cheek.
+By scale #8 we only see very high-level features such as the overall shape of the model's nose, eye and the cheek:

 ![wavelets-layer-scale-8](./wavelets/wavelets-layer-scale-8.png#w50)